Saumya-Bhatt/NIO-Dashboard/4.0/README.md

 <br></br>

+__Note__ : Continuously switching between the online and the offline map may cause the dashboard to hangup.
+If that happens, try to hit the 'kill processes' button or press `ctrl + shift + r`.
+If issue still occurs, close the application from the terminal and start again.

+<br></br>

 ## **File Upload**

 There's no need for any extra setup here.
 Just upload the file that you want to run.
 That file will get uploaded in the database __nio_python__ that was created earlier.
 The files from there could be easily recalled by running an SQL script on the server side.
 The table also has a column for file status (running/uploaded/aborted).
 The server side script could read that and change functions accordingly.